Swindle98/Swindle98/content/_index.md

 A PhD student, part of the Blanchard lab in the University of Nottingham's vet school.
 My project is part of the [Nottingham BBRSC DTP](https://www.nottingham.ac.uk/bbdtp/).

-I'm also a freelance audio technician, with experiance in live music, worship and corporate settings, if your here looking for me in that capacity, [contact me](mailto:audio.sam@windle.me.uk).
+I'm also a freelance audio technician, with experiance in live music, worship and corporate settings, if your here looking for me in that capacity, [Click here to email me](mailto:audio.sam@windle.me.uk).

 When I'm not in the lab or behind a sound desk I enjoy training Bonsai, my springer spaniel; brewing speciality coffee, or just tinkering with my latest hyperfocus.